prasoonpoi/sqlcmd/doc/users_guide.rst

 ``host:port``:
     The host name and port number on which the database server is listening for connections.
-This field is ignored, and may be empty, for SQLite.
+This field is ignored, and may be empty, for SQLite and Gadfly.
 The port number may be omitted (i.e., with only the host name specified), and the database driver will use the default port for the database type.

 ``user``:
     The user to use when authenticating to the database.
-Ignored for SQLite.
+Ignored for SQLite and Gadfly.

 ``password``:
     The password to use when authenticating to the database.
-Ignored for SQLite.
+Ignored for SQLite and Gadfly.

 Examples:
 +++++++++